nodejs/build/ansible/README.md

 ### Metadata

-Each host needs a bit of metadata:

-  - (required) `ip`: used both by ansible and placed in your ssh config.
+You will always have to set the following variables to configure a host:

+- `secret`: the Jenkins slave secrets (use a dummy value for testing the scripts on machines that will not be connected to Jenkins)
+- `ip`: the IP or DNS address of the machine

+#### Optional variables

+Variables that _might_ be available for you to change depending on the machine system and role:

+- `port`: SSH or WinRM port to connect to, necessary if not the default
-  - `user`: only provide if ssh requires a non-root login.
-Passing this will additionally make ansible try to become root for all commands executed.
+- `user`: only provide if SSH requires a non-root login.
+Passing this will additionally make Ansible try to become root for all commands executed
-  - `alias`: creates shorthand names for ssh convenience.
+- `alias`: creates shorthand names for SSH convenience
-  - `labels`: Each host can also labels.
-More on that below.
+- `is_benchmark`: set to `true`/`false`.
+If true, will run the `benchmarking` role on the machine
+- `server_jobs`: the number of parallel jobs to run on a host
+- `server_ram`: how much memory the slave should assign to java-base (defaults to "128m")
+- `vs`: Visual Studio version to install on Windows hosts
+- `rdp_port`: port to use for Windows remote desktop connections

 ### Adding extra options to a host